Luffykun20/Professional-README-Creator/README.md

 ## Description

-This Command line application generates a professional README file based on the user's answers to the prompts.
-This application quickly creates a README for developers' projects, which allows them to spend more time on the application itself.
-It works by taking the user's inputs, and creating a README using markdown language.
+This Command line application dynamically generates a professional README file based on the user's answers to the prompted questions.
+This command line application quickly creates a README file for developers' projects, which allows them to spend more on other fields of the project.
+It works by taking the user's inputs, and creating a README file  using markdown language.

 ## Table of Contents